adalinbv/zeroxml/README.md

 ```
 @param xid XML-id
-@param n position of the attribute in the attribute list. starts at 0 or 1.
+@param n position of the attribute in the attribute list. starts at 0.
 @return a newly allocated string containing the name of the attribute.
 XML_API char* XML_APIENTRY xmlAttributeGetName(const xmlId *xid, int n);
 ```